centrifugal/centrifuge/README.md

 	cfg := centrifuge.DefaultConfig

 	// Node is the core object in Centrifuge library responsible for many useful
 	// things.
-For example Node allows to publish messages to channels from server
+For example Node allows to publish messages to channels with its
-	// side with its Publish method, but in this example we will publish messages
-	// only from client side.
-	node, err := centrifuge.New(cfg)
+	// Publish method – we are using it below. node, err := centrifuge.New(cfg)
 	if err != nil {
 		log.Fatal(err)